lbb00/thriftily/README.md

 const config = {
   app: true, // default true, use it with eggjs app
   agent: false, // default flase, use it with eggjs agent
-  async: false, // default false, use promise
+  async: false, // default false, use promise, like 'await yourClient.method()'
   reconnect: true, // default true
   maxAttempts: 0, // default 0, 0 means no limit
   attemptTime: 2000, // default 2000ms